tzutalin/dlib-android/README.md

 	-0.189201   -0.187636
 	-0.191785   -0.218924
 	MSE and R-Squared: 2.73043e-05    0.999842

 	TestSelectiveSearch example, read image by opencv and find_candidate_object_locaction Find proposals size: 14598 takes 1.63192 seconds
 You can build only (Optional)

 	$ ndk-build

 ###Notes:
 * If you would like to integrate NDK into Eclipse, please refer to [android-ndk-eclipse-setup](http://tzutalin.blogspot.tw/2015/08/android-ndk-eclipse-setup.html) or [Android developer](https://developer.android.com/ndk/guides/ndk-build.html)

 * TODO:
 		Some of examples are not able to build successfully.
-		Add dlib as a submodule